Ecogenomics/GTDBTk/README.md

     * The `--debug` flag in `align` outputs aligned markers to disk before trimming.
     * An optional third column in the `--batchfile` will specify an override to which translation table should be used.
 Leave blank to automatically determine the translation table (default).
+    * Added a new command `ani_rep` which calculates the ANI of input genomes to all GTDB representative genomes.
+        * This command uses [Mash](https://github.com/marbl/Mash) in a pre-filtering step.
+If pre-filtering is enabled (default) then `mash` will need to be on the system path.
+To disable pre-filtering use the `--no_mash` flag.

 **Note (Dec 12, 2019)**:
 * GTDB-Tk v1.0.2 has been released